 - Silence or indications of discomfort around staff workers

 - Spoiled or rotten food

-Tragically, death sometimes results from an infected bed sore, fall, medical error, or other preventable consequence of negligent nursing home care.
+Tragically, death sometimes results from infected pressure wounds, falls, human errors, or other preventable negligence consequences.
 In many cases, the deceased patient suffers great pain and discomfort before their demise.

 Nursing Home Law Center LLC obtains justice for victims of nursing home neglect and abuse in South Carolina.
-We take cases on contingency, meaning our fees are paid only when we secure a positive financial outcome in your wrongful death lawsuit for a loved one who died of nursing home negligence.* Contact us today to discuss your case with a skilled South Carolina nursing home attorney.
+We take cases on contingency, meaning our fees are paid only when we secure a positive financial outcome in your preventable death lawsuit for a loved one who died of elder home negligence.

-Our attorneys have compiled data from settlements and jury verdicts across South Carolina to give you an idea as to how cases are valued.
+Our nursing home neglect attorneys have compiled data from settlements and jury verdicts across South Carolina to give you an idea as to how cases are valued.
 Learn more about these cases here.